scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 ### `mandatory`

-Enforce that the value of an attribute is always unique:
+Enforce that the value of an attribute is always present:

 ```scala
 val lastName = oneString.mandatory